 Hilton Honors American Express Surpass® Card

-- Earn another free night certificate after you spend $15,000 on the card in a calendar year, valid at almost any Hilton property.
+- Earn a free night certificate after you spend $15,000 on the card in a calendar year, valid at almost any Hilton property.

 - Get Hilton Honors Gold Status for as long as you have the card.
 This will get you free breakfast at almost any Hilton hotel abroad or a daily food and beverage credit at U.S. properties.